frank-deng/fgfs-tools/README.md

 Set property `/autopilot/pausemgr-dist` with a positive value will activate Pause Manager.
 A negative value will deactive Pause Manager.

-When the remaining route is shorter than the distance specified by property `/autopilot/pausemgr-dist`:
+When the remaining route is shorter than the distance specified by property `/autopilot/pausemgr-dist` or the airplane crashed:

 * The simulation will be paused.
 * FPS will be reduced to 10fps before the simulation resumed.
 Once the simulation resumed, the FPS will be set to 60fps.